| OTTAWA -

 likelihood of a child being raised by punitive parents was identical for

 both low-income and higher-income households.
+The study

 began following children as two- and three-year-olds in 1994.
 At the time,